HaoningJiang-space/HaoningJiang-space.github.io/_pages/about.md

 In the summer of 2024, I am advised by [Prof.Lin](https://ic.pku.edu.cn/szdw/zzjs/sjzdhyjsxtx1/lyb_ae03bbb7dd1548659c1ffe83edd4a047/index.htm) in [School of Integrated Circuits](https://www.pku.edu.cn/), Peking University.

-My research interests span the area of artificial intelligence, computer vision,  machine learning, GNN, HPC, with a special focus on 1) ML for EDA,  2) RLHF, and 3) Inverting gradient in Federated learning.
+My research interests span the area of artificial intelligence,  machine learning, GNN,, with a special focus on 1) ML for EDA,  2) RL for LLM, and 3) IC design.

 Recent news: